parsampsh/adminx/doc/02_lang.md

 $admin->enable_rtl(); // this method enables the rtl mode
 ```

-also you check is rtl enable:
+also you can check is rtl enable:

 ```php
 echo $admin->is_rtl(); // returns boolean